josedolz/LiviaNET/README.md

     * Stochastic gradient descent and RmsProp optimizers.
     * Images in Matlab and Nifti format supported.
 (To use matlab files, every image should be saved as 'vol').
     * Loading of pre-trained weights at different layers.
+    * Connection of intermediate conv layers to the first fully connected layers (i.e. multi-scale fetures).

 If you use this code for your research, please consider citing the original paper: